Bingo: Find your card inside today

 ET Insider Bingo is sponsored by Butcher Boy.

-Whether you’re a subscriber or buy The Eagle-Tribune on the newsstand, be sure to find your card inside today’s newspaper and play along this summer for your chance to win $1,000.
+Whether you’re a subscriber or buy The Eagle-Tribune on the newsstand, be sure to find your card inside today’s newspaper and play along this winter for your chance to win $1,000.

 Commented